 - Analyze your social media channel effectiveness.

-- Measure your brand's influence in social media channels.
+- Measure your brand’s influence within social media channels.

 - Assess sentiment or the tone of conversations around your brand.

-Using more tools doesn't necessarily mean you’ll have a better social media marketing experience in the same way that having more channels doesn't necessarily mean greater impact.
-Look for tools that have multiple functions and that can support the growth of both your company and your social media channels.
-Your social media marketing efforts may be facilitated by the right tools, but ultimately, the content you publish and conversations you generate online will be the basis of your success or failure.
+Having more social media channels doesn’t necessarily mean you’ll increase your impact, but more channels mean a greater need for tools to help you manage them.
+Look for tools with multiple functions that can support the growth of both your company and your social networks.
+Your social media management efforts can be facilitated by the right tools, but it’s the quality of the content you publish and the conversations you engage in that can make or break your success with social media marketing.